smartdevicelink/sdl_evolution/proposals/0075-HID-Support-Plug-in.md

 ## Proposed solution

-This solution assumes the iOS and Android proxies expose a "High-level UI/Widget library" that traverses the application control hierarchy and renders the hierarchy as a video stream.
+This solution can be built upon by the iOS and Android proxies exposing a "High-level UI/Widget library" that traverses the application control hierarchy and renders the hierarchy as a video stream.
 On iOS, the Ford developed SDLCarWindow class is a prototype for the "High-level UI/Widget library".
 On Android, VirtualDisplayEncoder class is already [accepted proposal](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0051-enhance_video_streaming_apis_for_android.md) which is base point to extended to include this logic rather than forcing Android app developers to roll their own.
 View hierarchy can be retrieved as followings:

 ```
     public static class SdlPresentation extends Presentation{